Champs-Libres/CLPersonaUserBundle/Readme.md

 This bundle brigns authentication with the amazing [Persona system](https://www.mozilla.org/en-US/persona/) into symfony projects.

-This bundle may be used by itself: you do not need to use another bundle.
+This bundle may be used alone: you do not need to use another bundle.

-You may create users "on the fly": they will simply click the "login or register" button and will have (if you need it) a form.
+You may create users "on the fly": they will simply click the "sign in with persona" button and the magic is done !

 Installation
 ============